leosumi/leosumi/chronicles/hello-world.md

 I put the corresponding icons for the links at the end of the home page.
 It is better than a simple bullet list.
 It is more eye-catching.

 I would like to put a link for contact, but I am not sure which is the ideal method for the task.
 Maybe an email address or a twitter account?
 I will think about it.

+## Let's get a voice

+19 July 2019

+I created a twitter account.
+I will use it to announce posts on this site the same way the [RSS feed](../feed.xml) is used.
+You can follow me at [\@LeoSumiVox](https://twitter.com/LeoSumiVox).

+Choosing a handler was a hassle.
+Obviously @leosumi was not available, as @LeoSumi, @SumiLeo and so on.
+I do not think using an underscore is a good idea.
+I do not like using @RealLeoSumi or @TheLeoSumi simply because English is not the only language I speak.
+Using the Latin word for voice is the best move I think.